pokpitch/eks-terraform/README.md

 **1.2.4 Role Configuration**

-The definition of necessary IAM roles for the EKS cluster is organized in the "role.tf" file.
-These roles are integral in granting permissions required for the operation of the cluster.
-To access the ARNs (Amazon Resource Names) of these roles, we utilize the `data "aws_iam_role"` data sources:
+Properly configuring IAM roles with the right policies is a critical step in the setup of your EKS cluster.
+These IAM roles are essential for granting the necessary permissions for the operation of the cluster and its worker nodes.
+Before moving forward, ensure that you've created the following IAM roles with their corresponding policies:

+1. **EKS-WORKER-NODE-ROLE**:
+   - **Policies**:
+     - AmazonEC2ContainerRegistryReadOnly
+     - AmazonEKS_CNI_Policy
+     - AmazonEKSWorkerNodePolicy

+2. **EksClusterRole**:
+   - **Policies**:
+     - AmazonEKSClusterPolicy

+In the Terraform configuration, we use the `data "aws_iam_role"` data sources to access the Amazon Resource Names (ARNs) of these roles:

 ```hcl
 data "aws_iam_role" "eks_role" {